fabriziosalmi/proxmox-lxc-autoscale/README.md

 ## ✨ Proxmox + AutoScale + AI

-In the meanwhile I am adding to the project everything needed to make AI take scaling decisions.
-To make this happen I released a simple HTTP API interface to Proxmox commands, a LXC monitor to get LXC monitoring data and a lightweight ML model to parse monitoring logs and take decisions.
-You are welcome to play, improve and get fun togheter.
+_In the meanwhile I added to the project everything needed to make autonomous AI take scaling decisions._

+To make this happen I released [a simple HTTP API interface](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/tree/main/api) to Proxmox commands, an [LXC monitor](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/tree/main/monitor) to get LXC monitoring data and [a lightweight ML model](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/tree/main/ai) to parse monitoring logs and take decisions.

+> You are welcome to play, improve and get fun togheter.

 ### API
 > [!TIP]